-Fees might be high - Hedge fund structures' fees may be significantly higher than the fees charged on traditional portfolios are often traded more aggressively.
+Transaction costs might be high - Given the often short-term nature of investment positions, hedge fund portfolios are often traded more aggressively.
 This implies more stockbroking commission and charges being paid from the portfolio, which is ultimately for the client's account.
-Again, investments should be made only where the potential returns make up for the costs.
+Again, investments should be made only where the